zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 I kept the playbook small so it stayed real and testable:

 * **Planner and builders.** A planner agent broke tickets into subtasks, then task-focused agents delivered diffs.
-Clear scopes stopped them from wandering.
+The pattern mirrors the planner-executor loop from AutoGPT-style systems but with tight scopes so nobody wandered.
 * **Critic in the loop.** A critic agent ran linting and sanity checks, then I reviewed the PRs.
 It caught most missing imports before CI did.
 * **Router for tools.** A lightweight router pointed agents to the right tool (vector store prep, evaluation harness, or UI tweak) so they did not hammer the same script for everything.
 * **Replayable harness.** Every agent run wrote its commands and outputs into a log.
 Replaying the sequence made regressions easier to spot and removed debate about "what changed?".